coduinix/practical-security/md/intro.md

 ### Disclaimer (1)
 > ...
 It's not a complete approach, just things which I think could contribute to a practical approach to security.

+Note:
+* A security talk can be a frightening experience... for the audience
+* Because of hack demonstrations
+* This talk will be a story of hope

 ===